Younhong/Hybrid_Web/README.md

 # Younhong's Personal Website
-Website oiriginally designed for the asssignment of Hybrid Web Course.
+Website designed for the asssignment of Hybrid Web Course.

 # Techniques used
 * CSS